Give Them the Gift of Experiences

 Will they tell you about the setbacks and the scars and bruises they suffered along the way?
 Absolutely.
 But those only add to the feeling of accomplishment for still being on their feet, for having risen to the challenge.

-So as we start the new year, think about your high potential talent, and think about the challenges your organization confronts.
+So think about your high potential talent, and think about the challenges your organization confronts.
 Surely there’s a good fit between the skills and needs of your hi-po leaders & managers and the strategic needs of your organization.

 They’re way better than a gift card.